PolyJarvis: An LLM-Orchestrated Agent for Automated All-Atom Molecular Dynamics of Amorphous Homopolymers: Methods

-\textbf{Polymer classification and force field selection.} The agent classifies polymers against 21 backbone classes from the PoLyInfo scheme\cite{otsuka2011polyinfo} and selects force field, charge method, and electrostatics handling accordingly.
+\textbf{Polymer classification and force field selection.} The polymer is classified against 21 backbone classes derived from the PoLyInfo scheme,\cite{otsuka2011polyinfo} and force field, charge method, and electrostatics handling follow deterministically from the assigned class.

-\textbf{System construction.} The agent targets 10 polymer chains per system, consistent with RadonPy-validated minimum sampling.\cite{hayashi2022radonpy} Chain lengths are adapted per system ($n = 100$--150 for PE, 62 for aPS, 100 for PMMA and PEG), yielding 6,020--15,020 atoms.
-Amorphous cells are typically generated at 0.05~g/cm$^3$ initial density and compressed during equilibration.
+\textbf{System construction.} Chain count and length are adapted per system, with a typical count of 8--10 chains, consistent with RadonPy-validated minimum sampling.\cite{hayashi2022radonpy} The resulting cells span roughly 3,600--10,900 atoms.
+Amorphous cells are generated at a low initial density that depends on the system and compressed during equilibration.